 So getting outside of our comfort zone, doesn’t need to become a vast mountain.
 It could be something as small as reading a book, to jumping on a plane, to learning a new language or merely taking a financial course to assist in managing money.
 It could even be as simple as talking to someone in your office that you don’t know tomorrow.
 Or taking on a project at work that you have no experience in.

-One thing is for sure; we must continue to fuel this in the next generation of leaders that are growing and teach them the skills that they don’t learn at school.
-And give them the knowledge that it is ok not to follow the straight path and help them understand that getting outside their comfort zone is a skill that will help them lead, learn and grow in life over time.
+One thing is for sure; we must continue to fuel this in the next generation of leaders.
+We need to teach them the life skills that they don’t learn at school.
+It is important we share our knowledge and let them know that life does not always follow a straight path.
+Helping them understand that getting outside of their comfort zone is a skill that will help them lead, learn and grow.
 We should start to engage conversations about passion and purpose, along with looking at their grades and performance ratings.

 I learn a lot when I travel, take the time to talk with strangers and allow the universe to educate me by getting outside my comfort zone!
 My desire for you reading this is to be inspired to grow.
 If you’re not growing, then your shrinking.